4.7.4.2. Prophylaxis of migraine

 - In June 2024, the MHRA advised that topiramate is contraindicated in pregnancy and in women of childbearing potential unless the conditions of a Pregnancy Prevention Programme are fulfilled.

-- National guidance on the pharmacological management of migraine can be found in SIGN 155 (Sept 2022).
+- National guidance on the pharmacological management of migraine can be found in SIGN 155 (March 2023).

-- Local guidance and referral pathway for migraine is also available here (2021 booklet)
+- Local guidance and referral pathway for migraine is also available here (2021 booklet).